zebbern/GoogleDorking/README.md

    - **Adobe Experience Manager (AEM)**: `inurl:/content/usergenerated | inurl:/content/dam | inurl:/jcr:content | inurl:/libs/granite | inurl:/etc/clientlibs | inurl:/content/geometrixx | inurl:/bin/wcm | inurl:/crx/de site:example.com`

 </aside>

+## Contributions
+If you’d like to contribute, feel free to fork this repository and add any tools or resources that enhance the guide.
+Contributions to specific examples or additional resources will help this collection grow and stay up-to-date with the latest in cybersecurity.

+Thank you for exploring the **GoogleDorking**.
+Together, we’re building a one-stop resource for digital security mastery.

+Happy hacking! 👾